 - 1. Turn off the computer, and then turn it on again. - 2.
-If you still see only the cursor on the screen, do the following: - If you have used partition software, examine the partition on the solid-state drive by using the software, and recover the partition if required. - Use the recovery solutions to restore the system to the factory default state.
+If you still see only the cursor on the screen, do the following: - If you have used partition software, examine the partition on the hard disk drive or hybrid drive by using the software, and recover the partition if required. - Use the recovery solutions to restore the system to the factory default state.